Skip to Main Content

 Attend an Information Session

 If you're considering a master's degree at the John Glenn College of Public Affairs, we encourage you to attend one of our upcoming graduate information sessions.
 Our team will discuss our degree programs, student benefits and the application process.
+To register, select the date below and you will be sent details about the location.
+All times listed are in the eastern United States time zone (Ohio).

-Virtual Information Sessions via Zoom:
+Virtual Information Sessions (2024-2025):

 For application and program questions contact: